Department of History

 East Midlands Centre for History Teaching & Learning

-I am deeply interested in pedagogy and how students learn, and sit on the steering committee for the East Midlands Centre for History Teaching & Learning, a subject-specific advocacy group designed to promote innovation and excellence in history teaching in HE across the region.
-The Centre will be based at the University of Nottingham from 2019-21.
+I am deeply interested in pedagogy and how students learn, and served as director for the East Midlands Centre for History Teaching & Learning, a subject-specific advocacy group designed to promote innovation and excellence in history teaching in HE across the region, from 2019-22.

 Research Summary